 9. It was a course on introductory theoretical computer science, automata, Turing machines, complexity theory, all that fun stuff.
 Having a background in pure maths really helped out for this one.

 10. My recording setup was a document camera on campus that I’d use late at night when the place was quiet and just one-shot the videos, and upload straight to YouTube.
 Editing was live (would just pause the recording if I needed to think or do a jump cut).
-If I’d do it over, I’d probably use a drawing tablet and add a face-cam, but keep the charm of the off-the-cuff unscripted videos.
-They were each pretty short (~6-8 minutes, usually)23, so if I messed up I’d just chuck the recording and do it again.978-0-241-38027-7
+If I’d do it over, I’d probably use a graphics tablet and add a face-cam, but keep the charm of the off-the-cuff unscripted videos.
+They were each pretty short (~6-8 minutes, usually)23, so if I messed up I’d just chuck the recording and do it again.

 11. If I agonized over every detail, either they wouldn’t have been made at all.
 I was making them weekly to match the pace of the course, so something had to give.